 Hiking Distance – Time Required & Lenth

-Round Trip Duration is around 4 – 5 hours (depends on your physical condition and pace of walking); 5.4 miles (8.7 km)
+Round Trip Duration for Angels Landing hike is around 4 – 5 hours (depends on your physical condition and pace of walking); 5.4 miles (8.7 km)

 The Grotto, Shuttle Stop number 6.
 From the Zion National Park Visitor Center, ride the shuttle for approximately twenty minutes and get off at the Grotto Shuttle Stop.
-Head west toward the river to find the trailhead.
+Head west toward the river to find the trailhead to Angels Landing Hike.

 The Angels Landing Trail Features:

 The Angels Landing is a unique fin-like mountain formation.
-What’s more, the Angels Landing hike offers spectacular views of Canyon, the best in Zion National Park.
+What’s more, the Angels Landing hike offers spectacular views of the Canyon, the best in Zion National Park.
 The trail follows the narrow spine to the top viewpoint, almost 1500 feet above the canyon floor.
 It’s a great viewpoint for sunset photos.
 For sure is one of the best hikes in Zion.

 |Zion: The Complete Guide||Day Hikes of Zion Map-Guide||Zion Trails Illustrated Map||Hiking Zion and Bryce Canyon|